GSA-OCISO/sectools-terraform-eks/README.md

 # sectools-terraform-eks
-Terraform for EKS cluster deployment
+Terraform for EKS cluster deployment on AWS

+## Configure Terraform and build infrastructure

 Initalize your Terraform workspace with required values in a `terraform.tfvars` file.